aebirim/memberspartyapp/readme.md

   - Parliamentary role
   - Committee

-The memberspartyapp still represents work in progress and demonstrates my ongoing education in the language of Python and aspects of Data Science.
+Memberspartyapp still represents work in progress and demonstrates my ongoing education in the language of Python and aspects of Data Science.
 The application uses matplotlib and the library mpld3 which allows you to generate matplotlib data visualizations within a browser.
 It is shared "as is".

 ### Python requirements
 The application is written in Python 3.6.
 It requires the [requests][requests] package, which pip will install automatically if it is not already present.